Chart

 Description

-Block Chart - is a graphical representation of a finite automaton. *A finite automaton is a mathematical model of a device that describes a system with a finite number of states.
+The block Chart is a graphical representation of a finite automaton.
+A finite automaton is a mathematical model of a device that describes a system with a finite number of states.

-To start working with a block Chart place it on the Engee workspace and double-click on it.
+To start working with the block Chart, place it on the Engee workspace and double-click on it.

-Read about states, nodes, transitions and memory nodes in State machines.
+Read about states, nodes, transitions and memory nodes in the article State machines.

-The block interface Chart is unified with the interface for working with subsystems, so to exit it back to the Engee workspace, use the hierarchy navigation tab on the model panel or the Esc key:
+The interface of the Chart block is unified with the interface for working with subsystems, so to exit from it back to the Engee workspace, use the hierarchy navigation tab on the model panel or the Esc key:

 Ports